 There’s a wide variety of Korean dramas that you can start watching.
-Here are the common drama genres that you can refer to along with K-dramas in this category.
+Here are the common drama genres that you can refer to, along with dramas in this category.

-Action genres bring the most excitement and thrill to K-dramas.
+Action genres bring the most excitement and thrill to dramas in Korea.
 This genre is also often paired with the crime genre and keeps the viewers hooked during intense fighting scenes.
 Lead characters in this genre usually go against antagonists who are more powerful than them.
-Thus, making their victories even more satisfying.
+Thus making their victories even more satisfying.

 If you’re into this type of drama, we recommend the K-dramas Vagabond, Healer, Beyond Evil, and the most recent one, Vincenzo.

 We mainly think of love and happy endings when a romance genre is mentioned.
-K-dramas often incorporate other genres like comedy, melodrama, fantasy, or even action in romantic series.
+These dramas often incorporate other genres like comedy, melodrama, fantasy, or even action in romantic series.
 This gives the romance a twist and creates depth in the story.

 The highest-rated Korean drama, The World of the Married, also falls under this genre.
 You can also check out these high-rating romantic dramas: While You Were Sleeping, Weightlifting Fairy Kim Bok Joo, Descendants of the Sun, and Crash Landing On You.

-This genre is also known as 사극 (sageuk), which refers to historical films and television series.
-Historical genres are special because they show the viewers a lot about Korean culture and history.
+This genre is also known as 사극 (sageuk), which refers to historical films and series.
+Historical dramas are special because they show viewers a lot about Korean culture and Korean history.